ABERDEEN UNITARIANS ---------------- CHURCH OF THE OPEN MIND

 SCOTTISH UNITARIAN ASSOCIATION (SUA)

-The church is a member of this historic Association which was formed by the Scottish churches of the denomination in Dundee, Edinburgh and Glasgow in the early part of the 19th C. (1813) Currently, membership extends to representatives of the above four churches and the Forth Valley Unitarian Fellowship.
+The church is a member of this historic Association which was formed by the Scottish churches of the denomination in Dundee, Edinburgh and Glasgow in the early part of the 19th C. (1813) Currently, membership extends to representatives of the above four churches.

 The church is a member of the Aberdeen Inter-Faith Group with a presence on the Meetings Steering Group and Interfaith Scotland through the SUA.